 We’re different types of animals: Some will make a fast decision based on information they get at the moment, others will slowly shallow information and deliver at some point, a better solution.
 Without enough available information, only the first type of beast will roar.

 Let always as much information as possible flow among your teams, even if that information isn’t related to their disciplines.
 Beside providing a pertinent context to any conversation, people are seen and - are - more capable when talking about shared information.
 It will change the entire flow of the conversation.
+And the outcome.
 (A social validation explanation for mutual enhancement, Wittenbaum & Bowman, M. E., 2004)

 Meetings with the right mentality